aptos-labs/developer-docs/docs/tutorials/first-dapp.md

 - If the app is loaded at `/<account address>`, we will also disable editing.

-- If editing is enabled, we will show a "Get public URL" link so you can share your message.
+- If editing is enabled, we will show a "Get public URL" link, so you can share your message.

 Update `src/App.tsx`: